rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/load_balancer_tls_proxy/index.md

 #### HAProxy ACLs

-The `deploy-haproxy-configuration` terraform module can be used for deploying the key-values to Consul for configuring HAProxy ACLs.
+The `deploy-haproxy-configuration` terraform module can be used to deploy key-values to Consul for configuring HAProxy ACLs.

 For example, ACLs can be deployed with the following code: